ruyd/Concentrate/README.md

 Reading a lot or studying a bit?

-New safe way to fight interruptions, distractions and a surprisingly helpful app for concentration:
+A surprisingly helpful app for concentration and a new safe way to fight interruptions, distractions:

 ### Features